vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 }
 ```

-Registering column type means that we explain to Hibernate how to deal with the situation when the database says that the target column is of type `jsonb`.
-The class `JSONTypeDescriptor` registers the name of the SQL type, and the convertes from and to database object, which are called `binder` and `extractor`.
-The code is rather trivial and is based on the fact that JSONB arrives as a `PGobject` which is just a tagged string.

-Registering function means that we want to be able to use a function called `jsonb_extract_path_text` in our code, and the fact that it has a standard form of
+When registering a column type, we inform Hibernate on how to handle instances where the target column is of type `jsonb`.
+The `JSONTypeDescriptor` class registers the SQL type name and the converters that translate between the database object and the domain object, which are known as binder and extractor.
+The process is relatively simple, as JSONB is received as a `PGobject` which is simply a tagged string.

-`f(x, y, ...)` we use class `StandardSQLFunction` to explain how to translate it into the plain SQL.
-Also rather trivial.
+By registering a function, we are able to use functions such as jsonb_extract_path_text in our code.
+The `StandardSQLFunction` class is utilized to explain how to translate the standard form of `f(x, y, ...)` into plain SQL.
+This process is also relatively straightforward.

-Having a JSON string is just half of the problem solved.
-We now need to translate between domain objects and JSON strings.
-We will use Jackson to do the heavy lifting for us
+However, just having a JSON string is only half of the solution.
+We also need to translate between domain objects and JSON strings.
+To accomplish this, we use the Jackson library for its powerful data binding capabilities:

 ```java
 public class JSONBackedTypeDescriptor<T> extends AbstractTypeDescriptor<T> {